 TPCL is amongst a group of 12 Trust owned EDB's that are not fully regulated but are subject to Information Disclosure regulation (regulatory reporting and planning).
-The TPCL network is not subject to the Default-Price Quality Path (DPQP) regime.
+TPCL's network is not subject to the Default-Price Quality Path (DPQP) regime.
 This means TPCL is able to make normal commercial decisions without being influenced by the impacts of regulatory [dis]incentives that have developed under the DPQP regime.

-TPCL's group is subject to the DPQP regime with OtagoNet Joint Venture (OJV) investment being one of the 17 fully regulated EDB's.
+TPCL's Group is subject to the DPQP regime with OtagoNet investment being one of the 17 fully regulated EDB's.